The Importance of Eating Seasonally

 Reasons to Eat Seasonally & Locally

-• Another benefit of eating seasonally and locally is that it's better for the environment.
+Another benefit of seasonal eating is that it's better for the environment.
 When food has to travel long distances to reach your plate, it requires more packaging, transportation, and storage, all of which contribute to carbon emissions and other environmental impacts.
 By choosing to eat locally grown produce, you can help reduce your carbon footprint and support sustainable farming practices in your community.

 Moreover, when we eat seasonally, we are also supporting local farmers who are more likely to use sustainable farming practices.
 This not only benefits the environment but also our local communities.